-Students also conduct visual research, with first hand observational drawing at the farm next door to the school, as an artist or designer might do.
+Students also create observational drawing of animals from the farm next door to the school, as an artist or designer might do.
 These animal features are then used in their Animonster design drawings.
 During the project they explore tone, texture, colour, form and pattern.